 2. Supporting Model Annotation and Assumption Validation

 Trace every KPI or assumption to its original source.
-Strengthen model accuracy with historical context and peer benchmarks.
+Strengthen model accuracy with historical context and peer benchmark

-Problem: Without proper documentation, especially of non-recurring versus recurring items or changing KPIs over time, models become opaque and difficult to defend during internal reviews or client discussions.
+Problem: Without proper documentation, especially of non-recurring versus recurring items or changing KPIs over time, models become opaque and difficult to defend during reviews.
 Moreover, forecasts become less robust.

-• What were the key drivers of organic growth, gross margin, SG&A, balance sheet items, operating free cash flow, etc. discussed by management each and every quarter over the last 20 years? (with all SEC filings available directly in Hebbia)
+- What were the key drivers of organic growth, gross margin, SG&A, balance sheet items, operating free cash flow, etc. discussed by management each and every quarter over the last 20 years?

-Matrix returns fully sourced, citation-linked excerpts that clarify where a metric originated and how management framed it, allowing analysts to incorporate this information into model comment boxes.
+Matrix returns fully sourced, citation-linked excerpts that clarify where a metric originated and how management framed it.
+This allows you to incorporate this information into model comment boxes.
 This results in models that are easier to audit, explain, and maintain and it improves the quality of forecasts.

 3. Earnings Call Transcript Analysis